S1

 Bike finder

 Use the bike finder to answer 3 quick questions about your stay, budget, and daily use.
-We will point you to the best bicycle for your situation.
+We will point you to the monthly option that fits before you fall back to rental.

 Real experience from someone who started with daily shared bikes and switched to monthly subscription